-As of the filing of this Quarterly Report, we expect that our cash on hand and cash from operations will be sufficient to fund our anticipated working capital, scheduled principal and interest repayments and other cash needs for at least the next 12 months.
+As of the filing of this Quarterly Report, we expect that our cash on hand and cash from operations will be sufficient to fund our anticipated working capital, scheduled interest repayments and other cash needs for at least the next 12 months.
+Principal payments on the Notes Facilities are not required until September 30, 2018.